JayDobariya14/PlantDiseaseClassifier/README.md

 ## Results
 After training the model, the performance metrics and results will be displayed, including the training and validation accuracy, as well as test accuracy.

-Below is an example of the model's performance:
+Below is the model's performance:

 Accuracy: 40.71%

 Confusion Matrix: ![confusion_matrix](images/confusion_matrix.jpg)